skpanagiotis/LAB-SEIP/seip2019/JavaAnalyzer/README.md

 5. Go to folder /target `cd JavaAnalyzer\target`
 6. To run the program write:
 `java -jar metricsCalculator.jar [filepath] [string or regex]`
+7. In the folder `/target` you will find a csv file with metrics.

 ### Built with
 - [Maven](https://maven.apache.org)